panagiotisbellias/osc-hua-e-movies-app/README.md

 exit # or press ctrl-D to exit container's bash
 ```

+To change to the correct values the .env file we use some Ansible running [this playbook](https://github.com/panagiotisbellias/ansible-movie-code/blob/main/playbooks/django-populate-env.yml).
+This is also used by Jenkins server and Jenkinsfile.
+See more [here](https://github.com/panagiotisbellias/ansible-movie-code#kubernetes-deployment-usage)

 ## Creating Domain Names
 * [Go here](https://www.cloudns.net/) to make a free account.